-Frank Richmont, founder of Livermont, invented the torque screwdriver.
-He also invented the limited slip clutch that Cleco made an industry standard.
-From the beginning our torque screwdrivers were engineered to be impervious to thrust load.
+Frank Richmont, the founder of Livermont, invented the torque screwdriver.
+He also invented the limited-slip clutch that Cleco made an industry standard.
+From the beginning, our torque screwdrivers were engineered to be impervious to thrust load.
 When using a torque screwdriver thrust force must be applied as the driver turns.
 While thrust force may be applied in varying amounts depending on whether the application is overhead, at your feet, or somewhere in the middle the fastener can't be turned without keeping the bit in the slot.

 Thrust force changes the output of many torque screwdrivers.
 They may have one reading in cal lab and appear to be within tolerance.
 And, in the lab, they are.
 But get them into the production area and thrust force is applied and the readings in the cal lab couldn't be further from accurate.
 Thrust force changes the output on many torque screwdrivers.
 Our torque screwdrivers were all engineered to eliminate any impact of thrust force.
 While other torque screwdrivers lose accuracy and repeatability, in some cases our results get even better.
 Error Proofing By Design.